-Authenticity The ability to ensure that the given information is without modification or forgery and
+Authenticity The ability to ensure that the given information is without modification or forgery and was in fact produced by the entity that claims to have given the information.

 Authorization The act of giving access to a service or device if one has permission to have the access.